Eonasdan/desktop-automation/README.md

 You are free to fork this repo and modify the in/uninstall files to your hearts content.

+## The command
+The `-url` argument is the base path for your install and uninstall files.

+You can provide one or both of `-install` and `-uninstall`.
+If you just provide `-install`, the uninstall section won't run.

 Run this from a powershell window
 ```bh